GET /indexes

 2. Generate an access token.

-Direct all requests to the GET /indexes endpoint to the following base URL:
+Direct all requests to the GET /indexes endpoint to the request URL.
+The request URL uses the base URL with the endpoint path appended.

 Rate limit